c12yptonic/ctf-writeups/ctfs/downunder21.md

 More specifically the **Split > GIF to sprite** option in this site available [here][11] did exactly what we wanted.
 I quickly uploaded the GIF and left the number of columns option to the default of **5**.
-This gave we a smudged image of five QR codes which clearly pointed that there were more than five QR codes.
+This gave me a smudged image of five QR codes which clearly pointed that there were more than five QR codes.

 ![Smudged QR code images][12]